Kaneda Castle

 How do I get to Kaneda Castle?

 The nearest station is Izuhara Port or Hitakatsu Port (Tsushima Island, reached by ferry from Hakata/Fukuoka or flight from Fukuoka/Osaka).
-It is approximately a 60-minute walk from the station.
-Parking: Small free parking area at the trailhead near Mikata Bay.
-Limited spaces — arrive early.
+From there it is about 60 minutes on foot.

 How much does Kaneda Castle cost to enter?